MarioPisaturo/my-personal-website/src/pages/index.md

 ---
 permalink: /index.html
 title: ' Mario Pisaturo'
-description: 'I am a software engineer and web performance architect at IBM, where I work in order to help our costumers solve some fascinating performance challenges.
-Previously I worked at Sky It; there I used to help make their sites faster for million of users.'
+description: 'I am a software engineer @Unobravo.
+Previously I worked @IBM where I work in order to help our costumers solve some fascinating performance challenges and @Sky IT; there I used to help develop and make editorial websites faster for million of users.'
 layout: 'home'
 blog:
   title: 'Blog'